yokoffing/NextDNS-Config/README.md

 ### How do I signup for NextDNS?
 Click [here](https://nextdns.io/?from=xujj63g5)!

+### Should I pay for NextDNS?
+For the rich features it provides, [NextDNS](https://nextdns.io/?from=xujj63g5) is very affordable at $19.90/year for unlimited devices.
+It pays for itself if it saves my family from a malicious incident.

 ### Does the amount of features enabled affect the speed of NextDNS?<sup>[1](https://github.com/yokoffing/NextDNS-Config/issues/12#issue-1465457977) [2](https://old.reddit.com/r/nextdns/comments/135utai/comment/jilbus8/?=&context=3)</sup>

 The number of settings you toggle on will not affect your DNS latency.

-### Is it redundant to set DoH at browser-level if I'm already using it at system-level?
+### Do I need to set DoH at browser-level if I already use NextDNS at system-level?
 Unless you use a separate profile for the browser, it is not neccessary.<sup>[1](https://old.reddit.com/r/nextdns/comments/yfjvqy/is_it_redundant_to_set_at_doh_at_browserlevel_if/iu3vjzt/?context=3)</sup> However, I recommend [setting it in your web browser](https://itechtics.com/dns-over-https/#how-to-enable-or-disable-dns-over-https-in-your-browsers) anyway.

-### If I have a profile for my router and another profile for my device, which one will my device use?
+### I have a router profile and a device profile.
+Which one does my device use?
 The device will use the profile set by the NextDNS app or the installed [root CA](https://help.nextdns.io/t/g9hmv0a/how-to-install-and-trust-nextdns-root-ca).
 However, if the device has not been configured to use a separate profile, then it will use the wifi/router configuration.<sup>[1](https://old.reddit.com/r/nextdns/comments/yf4hnv/question_about_home_router_and_app_running_in/)</sup>

 ### What is the difference between security, privacy, and anonymity?